Jihad over Centuries: Data

-\textbf{Pre-Colonial Islamic states.} \href{https://www.culturesofwestafrica.com/}{Cultures of West Africa} creates the maps that show spatial locations of historical states before colonization as well as modern countries after independence by using multiple sources of references.\footnote{The references and maps are available in the \href{https://www.culturesofwestafrica.com/wp-content/uploads/2018/09/HistoryWestAfrica.pdf}{website}.} We digitize maps of historical states over the centuries from pre-colonial periods to the colonial era (Figure \ref{map_historical states} and Figure \ref{map_historical states_contd}).
-In Appendix \ref{app_empires}, we describe how to identify Islamic states in detail.

-\textbf{Pre-colonial trade routes and points.} We rely on three sources: \citet{OBrien1999}, \citet{Kennedy2002}, and \citet{Bossard2014}.
-They provide us with historical trade routes, trade points and ancient cities in pre-colonial period.
-Regarding the trade routes, we use the mapped ones before 1800 in \citet{Kennedy2002} supplemented by \citet{OBrien1999}.
-They were digitized by \citet{MNP2018}.\footnote{We appreciate the authors for their generosities to share the digitized data.} To identify cities that have been declined or obsolete nowadays, we make use of \citet{Bossard2014} (Map 1.15 p.
-39) that shows ancient cities and present day cities on the pre-colonial routes based on multiple sources.
-Also, we utilize \citet{OBrien1999} and \citet{Kennedy2002} for information of those cities by using current population information.
+\textbf{Pre-colonial trade routes and points.} We draw on three sources: \citet{OBrien1999}, \citet{Kennedy2002}, and \citet{Bossard2014}, which provide historical trade routes, trade points, and cities in the pre-colonial period.
+For trade routes, we use mapped routes before 1800 from \citet{Kennedy2002}, supplemented by \citet{OBrien1999}.
+These data were digitized by \citet{MNP2018}.
+To identify cities that have declined, we rely on \citet{Bossard2014} (Map 1.15 p.
+39), which overlays historical and present-day cities along pre-colonial routes based on multiple sources.
+We further use \citet{OBrien1999} and \citet{Kennedy2002} to complement this information by incorporating contemporary population data.

-\textbf{History of Sahara.} We use the map of ancient lakes and rivers (more than 5 thousand years ago) constructed by \citet{DBABW2011}.\footnote{ During the ``African Humid Period'' from around 10,000 years ago, the Sahara enjoyed climatic and environmental conditions favourable for human habitation and cattle raising and it has been referred as the ``Green Sahara'' (e.g., \citealt{deMenocal_etal2000}; \citealt{Dunne_etal2012}).
-We rely on the map of ancient water sources depicted by a cartographer, Carl Churchill.
-It is available \href{https://www.flickr.com/photos/cchurchili/40921572803/}{here}. } They assess and map the paleohydrology of the entire Sahara.
+\textbf{Ancient water sources.} We use the map of ancient lakes (more than 5 thousand years ago) constructed by \citet{DBABW2011}.\footnote{ We digitize the map of ancient water sources depicted by a cartographer, Carl Churchill (\href{https://www.flickr.com/photos/cchurchili/40921572803/}{link}). } They assess and map the paleohydrology of the entire Sahara.
 In particular, they use a digital elevation model (DEM) and Landsat satellite imageries to identify ancient river channels and lake shorelines.
 Ancient lake areas were then basically estimated from the shorelines identified by the DEM.
 As a complement, remote sensing is also being used to map lake sediment outcrops, which are readily distinguished from other materials observed in the satellite imageries.
 For more technical details, see \citet{DB2006} and the Supporting Information of \citet{DBABW2011}.